Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Defects

-Porosity, shrinkage, and metal pouring are common defects.
+Porosity, shrinkage, flash, and metal pouring are common defects.

 Requires very long lead times.